ferrero rocker energy balls

 Recipe Tips

 • I use a homemade chocolate hazelnut butter for this recipe.
+You can find the recipe here.
 If you don’t have time to make this, a shop-bought one is fine.
 Try to find one with minimal additional ingredients and low sugar if you can.

 • If you prefer another nut or seed butter then please substitute with that.
 Just keep the quantities the same.
 I’ve tried them with almond butter as well as peanut butter and they both taste amazing (just a little less chocolatey!).